Fazazhar/EV-Adoption-Causal-Analysis/README.md

 ## Paper Overview

 This repository highlights the research paper titled **"Evaluating the Relationship of EV Charging Station on the Uptake of Electric Vehicles — Implication of the NEVI Formula Program."** The study examines the impact of electric vehicle (EV) charging infrastructure on the adoption rates of electric vehicles, with a particular focus on the implications of the NEVI Formula Program.
+The paper is available as a preprint on arXiv and can be accessed [here](https://arxiv.org/abs/2412.03608).

 ## Abstract